-A college community has the responsibility of establishing

-guidelines to facilitate the individual growth and development of each student.
-Accordingly, when it is judged by the Director of the Learning Center and the Dean of Student Development Services that a particular student is not in a position to benefit from his or her enrollment because of certain personal problems, the college has the obligation to withhold permission to pursue academic studies at the college.
-Such students shall be withdrawn from the college by the Director of the Learning Center with the approval of the Dean of Student Development Services
+A college community has the responsibility of establishing guidelines to facilitate the individual growth and development of each student.
+Accordingly, when it is judged by the Director of the Learning Center and the Dean of Student Development Services that a particular student is not in a position to benefit from his or her enrollment the college has the obligation to withhold permission to pursue academic studies at the college has the obligation to withhold permission to pursue academic studies at the college.
+Such students shall be withdrawn from the college by the Director of the Learning Center with the approval of the Dean of Student Development Services.